Experienced Massachusetts Criminal Defense

 Aggressive Advocacy No Matter What the Charges

 Attorney McCarthy’s vast trial experience ranges from district court cases including operating under the influence of alcohol or drugs, assault and battery, violation of restraining orders, and distribution of drugs to a variety of superior court cases including first-degree murder.
 Kathleen M. McCarthy travels to all areas of Massachusetts and fights for her clients through all stages of litigation.
-She has successful represented clients facing felony and misdemeanor charges at clerk’s hearings.
+She has successfully represented clients facing felony and misdemeanor charges at clerk’s hearings.
 She has also succeeded in preventing clients from being surrendered for probation violations.
 Attorney McCarthy meticulously prepares for trial and has recently secured not guilty verdicts for clients in cases including operating under the influence and domestic assault and battery.
 Click here to see her case results.

 DUI Defense in Massachusetts